Arcath/arcath.github.io/_posts/2015-07-14-caching-apple-downloads.markdown

 date: "2015-07-14"
 categories: [work]
 ---
-The worst part of working with iPads is waiting for apps to download, watching your internet connection strain at 40+ devices downloading the 599MB Garage Band update is not what you want.
+The worst part of working with iPads is waiting for apps to download, watching your internet connection strain at 40+ devices downloading the 599MB Garage Band update.
 The 10Mb/s connection in the school this article was written in is spread over nearly 200 devices so these iPad updates are causing us a noticeable headache.

 Apple do offer a _caching server_ as part of OSX Server which sounds on paper like a good solution to the problem __but__ schools are often behind firewalls outside of their control on large networks that Apple never planned for.
-There are quite a few issues at the moment within Lancashire due to Schools being told to use a caching server at another school that they cant access.
+There are quite a few issues at the moment within Lancashire due to schools being told to use a caching server at another school that they can't access.

-These issues rule out an Apple caching server for me they have too much potential for _wierdness_ and to just not work at all.
+These issues rule out an Apple caching server, for me they have too much potential for _wierdness_ and to just not work at all.

 So I looked at squid and weather it could be used as a cache and as it turns out it can!
-I found a great article by Luke Arms over on his blog ([http://lkrms.org/caching-ios-updates-on-a-squid-proxy-server/](http://lkrms.org/caching-ios-updates-on-a-squid-proxy-server/)) which explains how to ignore Apples HTTP headers and cache the downloads.
+I found a great article by Luke Arms over on his blog ([http://lkrms.org/caching-ios-updates-on-a-squid-proxy-server/](http://lkrms.org/caching-ios-updates-on-a-squid-proxy-server/)) which explains how to ignore Apple's HTTP headers and cache the downloads.

 That article assumes that you already use squid which we don't and more importantly for us our LEA uses a filtering system that uses the devices IP to apply filtering rules and log usage etc... a proxy would mess that right up.
 This can be solved but first I need to setup squid.